-Members of the defined benefit section are required to contribute to the pension fund at the rate of 7.5% of pensionable salary.
+Members of the defined benefit section are required to contribute to the pension fund at the rate of 7,5% of pensionable salary.
 Sasol meets the balance of the cost of providing benefits.
 Company contributions are based on the results of the actuarial valuation of the pension fund in terms of South African legislation and are agreed by Sasol Limited and the pension fund trustees.

-Contributions, for the defined contribution section, are paid by the members and Sasol at fixed rates.
-Contributions to the defined contribution fund by the group for the year ended 30 June 2008 amounted to R716 million (2007-R612 million).
+Contributions, for the defined contributions section, are paid by the members and Sasol at fixed rates.
+Contributions to the defined contribution fund by the group for the year ended 30 June 2009 amounted to R859 million (2008-R716 million).